chater-marzougui/two-block-comparaison/README.md

 - Outliers above 50 kW are automatically filtered
 - Time entries with `24:00:00` are excluded (invalid format)

-## 📝 License

-This project is part of the SInERT data analysis initiative.

 ## 🤝 Contributing

 Feel free to submit issues and pull requests for improvements.